maarons/www/src/software/cortex.markdown

 develop it any more.

 ## Miranda
-Miranda is a distributed, self-replicating, key-value store that is used by other modules as a database and a communication bus.
+Miranda is a distributed, self‐replicating, key‐value store that is used by other modules as a database and a communication bus.

 ## Saffron